kriptolix/Poliedros/README.md

 ### Contributions

-I'm an amateur programmer, this is my first real project with GTK4.
+I'm an amateur programmer, this is my second real project with GTK4.
 I'm still learning about the technologies being used in it and many of the solutions used are suboptimal.
 That said, contributions are welcome.